2 Best Electric Toothbrushes With Pressure Sensor

-One thing all dentists agree on, is how important it is to brush your teeth two times every day, and floss your teeth at least once a day.
+One thing all dentists agree on, is how important it is to brush your teeth twice every day, and floss your teeth at least once a day.

 However, it’s not enough to “just” brush your teeth twice a day – you need to do it right.

 First off, you need to brush for at least two minutes, and you should brush your gums too.
 Even the tongue should get brushed, because it has a lot of bacteria on it too.

 One thing most people forget, is to apply the proper pressure when brushing their teeth.
 If you don’t press hard enough, there’s a chance plaque won’t be removed.
 And if you press too hard, you may risk damaging your gums.

 Are you having issues with plaque building up on your teeth?
 Here’s our top picks among the best electric toothbrushes for plaque.

 Fortunately there’s a solution to that.
 Electric toothbrushes are recommended worldwide as the best solution for toothbrushing, and lots of them have great pressure sensors built into them.
 That means you can adjust your pressure accordingly, and if you start pressing too hard you’ll either hear or see a warning signal on the handle.